-As you may be aware, Dandelions has been working on the very exciting Waratah Seed Mission, in conjunction with a number of partners.
+As you may be aware, Dandelions has been working on the fascinating Waratah Seed Mission, in conjunction with a number of partners.

 You can read our previous announcements about winning a place in the Waratah Seed Ride Sharing Mission in the two posts below.

-In this blog post we are going to be talking about how Dandelions is progressing on our very first space mission - Dandelions-1!
+In this blog post, we will be talking about how Dandelions is progressing on our very first space mission - Dandelions-1!

 Waratah Seed Mission